Chiral higher-spin symmetry of the celestial twistor sphere: Chiral theories on the defects

-There are two natural candidates for abelian chiral theories which source all higher-spin currents and give trivial scattering amplitudes.
-They are the chiral boson and chiral fermion theories.
-In two dimensions, these two theories can be related by bosonization.
+where $\sn$ are some reference spinors, and $\cG$ bilinear in fields.
+Two of the simplest abelian chiral theories which can source the above holomorphic higher-spin currents are the chiral boson and chiral fermion theories.